macadmins/umad/README.md

 ### Timer Day 3
 The time, in seconds, to restore the umad GUI to the front of a user's window.
 This will occur indefinitely until the UI is closed or MDM is enrolled.

-This is when the MDM cutoff is three days or less.
+When the MDM cutoff date is three days or less.
 ```xml
 <string>--timerday3</string>
 <string>7200</string>
 ```

 ### Timer Elapsed
 The time, in seconds, to restore the umad GUI to the front of a user's window.
+When the MDM cutoff date has elapsed, the UI will display over all other windows.

 This will occur indefinitely until the UI is closed or MDM is enrolled.

-This is when the MDM cutoff has elapsed.
 ```xml
 <string>--timerelapsed</string>
 <string>10</string>